 50 to 90 mg/dL for women

-If the test reveals that your HDL levels are lower than normal, this may suggest you have a higher risk of developing heart disease.
-The Framingham Heart Study found that for every 5 mg/dL your HDL levels dip below the median range, your risk for heart attack rises by 25 percent.
+If the test shows that your HDL levels are lower than normal, this may mean you have a higher risk of developing heart disease.

-Having a preexisting condition, like diabetes, or taking certain medications can affect the results of an HDL test.
+Having another health condition, such as diabetes or taking certain medicines, can affect the results of an HDL test.

-Ask your physician how you should prepare for this test.
-You don't usually need to prepare for an HDL test, but if you're having a complete lipid panel, you will probably have to fast and avoid exercising for 12 hours before having the test.
+Ask your healthcare provider how you should prepare for this test.
+You don't usually need to do anything before an HDL test, but if you're having a complete lipid panel, you will probably have to fast and not exercise for 12 hours before having the test.

 Be sure your healthcare provider knows about all medicines, herbs, vitamins, and supplements you are taking.
 This includes medicines that don't need a prescription and any illicit drugs you may use.